 “You mean marmalade?”

 “Marmalade is made from citrus fruit.
-We can’t import it from England so use jam instead.”
+We can’t import it from England, so use jam instead.”

 “You English are zo difficult, marmalade, jam, zay are all marmalade.
 Never mind, vot is ze problem with ze plumbing?”